Karnataka NEET Counselling 2026

 Key Dates and Deadlines Schedule

-The Karnataka NEET Counselling 2025 schedule begins after the NEET UG results are announced on June 14, 2025.
-KEA has aligned the timeline with the academic calendar, and specific dates for each phase will be announced in advance.
+The Karnataka NEET Counselling 2026 schedule is expected to begin after NEET UG 2026 results are declared.
+The original NEET UG 2026 exam (3 May 2026) was cancelled by NTA on 12 May 2026; a re-exam is scheduled for 21 June 2026, after which KEA will align its timeline with the academic calendar.
+Specific dates for each phase will be announced by KEA in advance.

-Round 2: Expected to take place in September 2025, this round offers opportunities for candidates who didn’t secure a seat in Round 1 or wish to upgrade their allotments.
+Round 2: Date to be announced by KEA.
+This round offers opportunities for candidates who didn’t secure a seat in Round 1 or wish to upgrade their allotments.
+Reference — 2025 Round 2 was held in September 2025.

-Mop-Up Round: Planned for October 2025, this round provides a final structured opportunity for candidates still seeking admission.
-KEA will release detailed timelines closer to the date.
+Mop-Up Round: Date to be announced by KEA.
+This round provides a final structured opportunity for candidates still seeking admission; KEA will release detailed timelines closer to the date.
+Reference — 2025 Mop-Up was held in October 2025.

 Stray Vacancy Round: This round depends on the seats left vacant after the Mop-Up Round.
-KEA typically announces this round within 7–10 days post-Mop-Up, likely occurring in late October or early November 2025.
+KEA typically announces it within 7–10 days post-Mop-Up.
+Reference — 2025 Stray Round was held in late October / early November 2025.

 Deadlines for tasks like document verification, choice locking, and college reporting are strictly enforced.
 KEA will release detailed schedules for each round about 15–20 days in advance on their official website.